 A formal visioning process is only one way the County gauges citizens' views on vision and values.
-Every spring, the University of Virginia conducts a citizen survey for Prince William County that asks citizens to rate their satisfaction both with overall County Government and with various County services and facilities.
+Every spring, the University of Virginia conducts a citizen survey for Prince William County that asks citizens to rate their satisfaction both with overall County

+Government and with various County services and facilities.
 This survey provides valuable information to the Board of County Supervisors and to staff and ties directly into agencies' service level targets.
 Every four years, the County expands the use of this survey to include not only satisfaction with current services, but also citizens' views on issues and problems facing the County.
-The graph below shows citizen satisfaction with County government services from 1996-2006.

-C. On-going Community Dialogue
+C. Community Dialogue